 Shiatsu was formally named in the early 20th century, but it has roots in Traditional Chinese Medicine (TCM).
 The theory behind shiatsu, like acupuncture, is that the body has unseen energy pathways, or meridians, along which the body's energy flows.

-The shiatsu practitioner knows these energy pathways as well as the points (called tsuobos in Japanese) that are located along the meridians.
-They are essentially areas of high conductivity, and can be affected by a number of modalities: finger pressure in shiatsu; needles in acupuncture; heat in moxibustion.
+The shiatsu practitioner knows these energy pathways, as well as the points (called tsuobos in Japanese) that are located along the meridians.
+They are essentially areas of high conductivity and can be affected by a number of modalities: finger pressure in shiatsu, needles in acupuncture, and heat in moxibustion.

 As with any treatment, you are in control of how much pressure you want.
 If the point is too tender, you can speak up and tell the therapist.
 A shiatsu session usually lasts between 45 minutes and an hour.

 Making it a little more complicated for the Western mind is that each energy pathway is related to an organ (kidneys, lungs, liver, heart, stomach, etc.) as well as an emotion or mental state (fear, sadness, anger).
 It's interesting, but you don't have to worry about this.
 If there is tenderness in your liver meridian, it doesn't mean you have liver disease.
 It just means that your liver energy is unbalanced.

 The traditional Eastern model of health and wellness is very different from the Western model and is more about restoring health and balance to the body before something goes seriously wrong.
 It's also about preserving your ki, which gets weaker as you age.